tvwenger/pyqt-fit/README.txt

 PyQt-Fit
 ========

+Trey Wenger - updates January 2020
+Changed all occurances of
+"from path import path" to "from path import Path as path"

 PyQt-Fit is a regression toolbox in Python with simple GUI and graphical tools to check your results.
 It currently handles regression based on user-defined functions with user-defined residuals (i.e. parametric regression) or